 The network, which consists of two organizations: the International Board of Reference and the International Advisory Board, established the GDN office with the Philippine Security Exchange Commission in Manila, Philippines.
 The reason for this is that the global church is symbolically leading the movement.

-The goal of the GDN is to consolidate with regional organizations and issue groups related to diaspora missions and nurtur the next generation of leadersresearch related to Diaspora bea trailblazer in the field of diaspora missionsd the Lausanne Global Diaspora Forum in Manila in March 2015 produce the Compendium of Diaspora missiology in this forum with 500 field workers and scholars who understand the diaspora by region, ethnicity and country.
+The goal of the GDN is to consolidate with regional organizations and issue groups related to diaspora missions.
+Discovering and nurturing the next generation of leaders and achieving academic research related to Diaspora, with GDN being a trailblazer in the field of diaspora missions.
+Holding the Lausanne Global Diaspora Forum in Manila in March 2015, the aim is to produce the Compendium of Diaspora missiology in this forum with 500 field workers and scholars who understand the diaspora by region, ethnicity and country.

 In relation to the Korean Research Institute for Diaspora(KRID) and the Korean Diaspora Networks (KDF, KODIMNET, KODIA-KWMA Diaspora Division), the GDN strives to find ways to cooperate with each other specifically.
 During the Korean-American Diaspora Forum conference in L.A.
 America, 2011, a partnership agreement has been made between GDN and KDN for promoting Diaspora cause.